Houston Estate Lawyers

 If a will contest is successful, the court will disregard the will.
 The court will then have two options: (i) dispose of the property on the basis of another valid will executed by the testator, or (ii) treat the estate as if the testator had died without a will, and distribute the estate property in accordance with Texas intestate succession laws.

 Take Action – Contact Our Experienced Houston Estate Planning Lawyers Today

-You may get in touch with our Houston estate planning lawyers or contact our Houston estate litigation attorneys either online or by telephone at (281) 242-0995.
+You may get in touch with our Houston estate planning lawyers or contact our Houston estate planning attorneys either online or by telephone at (281) 242-0995.
 The clock is ticking – get started today!

 The trial attorneys at Romano & Sumner have experience in handling a variety of estate matters.